Tahera Qutbuddin

-Tahera Qutbuddin (born 1964, Bombay) is a professor of Arabic literature at the University of Chicago.
-A Guggenheim Fellow (2020) and a winner of the Sheikh Zayed Book Award in 2021, she is best known for her works on Arabic oratory and the usage of Arabic in India, especially in the Dawoodi Bohra tradition.
+Tahera Qutbuddin (born 1964, Mumbai) is the Abdulaziz Saud AlBabtain Laudian Professor of Arabic at the University of Oxford.
+A Guggenheim Fellow (2020) and a winner of the Sheikh Zayed Book Award in 2021, she is best known for her works on the teachings of Imam Ali, Arabic oratory, and the usage of Arabic in India, especially in the Dawoodi Bohra Tayyibi tradition.

 Life

-Tahera Qutbuddin was born in Bombay in 1964 in a Dawoodi Bohra family.
-Syedna Mohammed Burhanuddin, a leader of the Bohra community, was a relative.
+Tahera Qutbuddin was born in Mumbai in 1964 in a Dawoodi Bohra family.
+Syedna Mohammed Burhanuddin, a leader of the Bohra community, was her uncle.
 She attended Villa Theresa High School and Sophia College for Women, where she completed her secondary education in 1984.

-Qutbuddin learned Arabic from her father Khuzaima Qutbuddin.
-She received a bachelor's degree (1988) and a tamhidi magister (1990) from the Ain Shams University, Cairo, followed by master's (1994) and doctoral degrees from Harvard University (1999), where her advisor was Wolfhart Heinrichs.
+Qutbuddin learned Arabic from her father, Khuzaima Qutbuddin.
+She received a bachelor's degree (1988) and a tamhidi magister (1990) from Ain Shams University, Cairo, followed by master's (1994) and doctoral degrees from Harvard University (1999), where her advisor was Wolfhart Heinrichs.

 Career

 In 2002, Qutbuddin joined the Department of Near Eastern Languages and Civilizations of the University of Chicago.
 She was made a Carnegie Scholar in 2008 and a Guggenheim fellow (2020).

-Among her early publications was a study of the Arabic language in India, especially among the Dawoodi Bohras, and its influence on the Gujarati language sermons of Taher Fakhruddin.
+Among her early publications was a study of the Arabic language in India, especially among the Dawoodi Bohras, and its influence on the Gujarati language sermons of Syedna Taher Fakhruddin.

-Qutbuddin's 2005 monograph Al-Mu˒ayyad al-Shirāzī and Fāṭimid Da˓wa Poetry.
+Qutbuddin's 2005 monograph Al-Muʾayyad al-Shirāzī and Fāṭimid Daʿwa Poetry.
 A Case of Commitment in Classical Arabic Literature expanded on her doctoral thesis of 1999.
-It was deemed especially important for its access to private manuscripts of the Tayyibi Ismaili Da˓wa in India.
-She showed that Al-Mu˒ayyad al-Shirāzī was a major innovator in the development of committed literature, i.e., literature produced by someone convinced of a particular ideology who then seeks to persuade society of its truth.
-She showed that Fatimid poetry prior to al-Shirāzī was stylistically and thematically similar to that of the Abbasids, whose main exponents were panegyrists, whereas al-Shirāzī's works were entirely in the promotion of the Da˓wa.
-She also showed how the traditions of the Tayyibi Ismailis moved to Yemen and thereafter in India after the death of al-Shirāzī, where his poetry's influence on the Dawoodi Bohra community endures to present times.
+It was deemed especially important for its access to the Tayyibi Ismaili Daʿwa private manuscripts in India.
+She showed that Al-Muʾayyad al-Shirāzī was a major innovator in developing committed literature, i.e., literature produced by someone convinced of a particular ideology who seeks to persuade society of its truth.
+She showed that Fatimid poetry before al-Shirāzī was stylistically and thematically similar to that of the Abbasids, whose main exponents were panegyrists, whereas al-Shirāzī's works were entirely in the promotion of the Daʿwa.
+She also showed how the traditions of the Tayyibi Ismailis moved to Yemen and thereafter to India after the death of al-Shirāzī, where his poetry's influence on the Dawoodi Bohra community endures to present times.

 In 2013, Qutbuddin published an edition of her translations of Al-Qāḍī Al-Quḍāʿī's collection of the sayings and sermons of Imam Ali and Al-Jāḥiẓ's selection of proverbs attributed to Ali.
 It was considered a definitive work as it considered all available editions and manuscripts, unlike previous translations of these important examples of Islamic religious literature.
 In particular, she was lauded for the quality of the translations, which conveyed well the punchiness of the pithy Arabic expressions and the variations in their meanings.